unitejs-examples/docker-quickstart/README.md

 This should perform the following steps with travis:

 * Install the Unite JS CLI tool
-* Generate an app with PractTypeScript Profile
+* Generate an app with PreactTypeScript Profile
 * Add docker as a target platform
 * Build (Development)
 * Unit Test (Development)